-St. Louis attorneys Matt Cutler and Joe Walsh recently coauthored an article on the St. Louis Business Journal website that details several key strategies for protecting companies from IP lawsuits.
+St. Louis patent attorneys Matt Cutler and Joe Walsh recently coauthored an article on the St. Louis Business Journal website that details several key strategies for protecting companies from IP lawsuits.
 As outlined in the article, the following strategies will help build “stronger IP assets that are less vulnerable to attack” and encourage responsible growth of innovative ideas.

 1. Better patent claims equals less litigation